truthcoin/www.truthcoin.info/_posts/2017-01-10-blockspace-demand.md

 ## Parting Words

-Contemporary Bitcoin seems to occupy a compromise position between these two worlds, trying to meet both types of demand.
+Contemporary Bitcoin seems to occupy a compromise position between these two worlds.
+Perhaps, we are trying to meet both types of demand?

 A 1 MB block may seem small, but as there are ~1,000 blocks per week, the true figure is 1 GB (per week).
 This is simultaneously [1] very high (relative to the typical desktop applications), and certainly [high for TOR](https://bitcointalk.org/index.php?topic=144895.msg1536969#msg1536969), but also [2] remarkably low (relative to a professional payment processors, whose [quarterly operating expenses are X00 million USD](http://www.wikinvest.com/stock/Visa_%28V%29/Data/Income_Statement)).